Fooyer/EasyPackageComponents/readme.md

 ## Who we are?

-We are a group of peoples building a compenent pack.
+We are a group building a compenent pack.

 #
 ## What is the project objective?